HuveD/micro_roo_manager/opt-prompt/sparc-config.md

         3.  **Re-evaluate** the remaining SPARC workflow steps in light of the new information.
         4.  **Redesign the plan**, focusing *only* on necessary adjustments. **Crucially, identify and explicitly state which previously completed SPARC phases or Subtasks remain valid and WILL BE SKIPPED** to avoid repeating work.
         5.  **Document the *revised* plan** before assigning the next Subtask based on it.
-    *   **If a report contains minor issues or suggestions NOT meeting the strict criteria (A, B, C):** Acknowledge them briefly if relevant, but **explicitly state that they do not warrant a plan redesign** and continue executing the current plan.
+    *   **If a report (not from analysis) contains minor issues NOT meeting the strict criteria (A, B, C):** Acknowledge them briefly if relevant, but **explicitly state that they do not warrant a plan redesign** and continue executing the current plan.

 **6. Strict Scope Adherence (Enforced for Subtasks)**
     *   You must ensure that the `## Constraints` section in your `new_task` messages clearly defines the narrow scope for the Subtask.